Part II

 Interface Theory of Perception: Perception as Function

-In that research program, our senses are modeled as a functional interface—a dashboard of icons for action rather than a faithful picture of the underlying hardware.
+Perception may be tuned less for objective truth than for survival.
+In Donald Hoffman’s research program, our senses are modeled as a functional interface—more like a dashboard of action-relevant icons than a transparent window onto the underlying real.

-For our purposes, treat this strictly as metaphor: a helpful image for how the perceptual system mediates the meeting between awareness and the Field of Potential.
+For our purposes, hold this strictly as metaphor, not proof: a clarifying image for how the perceptual system mediates the meeting between awareness and the Field of Potential.

-It suggests why different nervous systems can inhabit the same situation and yet live radically different “realities.”
-The interface selects and shapes what is possible to experience—and therefore how reality is lived.
+It helps explain why different nervous systems can stand in the same situation and yet inhabit markedly different lived realities.
+The interface selects, filters, and weights what becomes available to experience—and therefore what reality can be met, shaped, and lived.

 The Interpreter Phenomenon: Story-Stitching Mind